hivdb/gag-gp41/README.md

   figures were lately modified manually to highlight the MEDS, FEL and cleavage sites to be represented as the Figure 3 and 4 of the manuscript.

-The `scripts` folder stores script files:
+The `scripts` folder stores script files that ran inside of Docker container:
 - `analysis_functions.py`, `codonutils.py`, `data_reader.py`: internal Python
   libraries.
 - `run-basic.sh`, `run-basic.py`: basic analysis.
 This generated the